-There are many ways to size stories – t-shirt sizes, hours, ideal engineering days, story points, … Story points are pretty much the universally agreed upon sizing method for those industry though leaders who agree with estimation.
+There are many ways to size stories such as T-shirt sizes, hours, ideal engineering days, and story points.
+Industry thought leaders who agree on the need for estimation generally recommend using story points.
 See Agile Estimation: 9 Reasons Why You Should Use story Points for the reason why.
 When using story points, it is also suggested you use the modified Fibonacci sequence to size your stories.
 This limits your choice sizes to: ?, 0, ½, 1, 2, 3, 5, 8, 13, 20, 40, 100, 200, 300, infinity.

 Alternatives to Planning Poker

-There are two popular alternatives to Planning Poker that are 4-10 times more efficient (meaning takes 10-25% of the time Planning Poker takes) while achieving similar estimation quality.
+There are two popular alternatives to Planning Poker that are 4-10 times more efficient (meaning that they take 10-25% of the time that Planning Poker takes) while still achieving similar estimation quality.
 These methods are Steve Bockman’s Team Estimation and James Grenning’s Planning Poker Party.
 Both are much more efficient because they use true relative estimation (i.e., you first compare the stories/features with each other, making similarly sized groups) and then you assign them values.

 If you are in a maintenance organization, planning may be unnecessary.
 But if you are needing to plan out multiple releases and/or need to take advantage of team-members whose skill set/abilities/experience is in high demand because few have it, estimation is often essential.
 The mantra of “no estimation” seems to me to be a reaction of inefficient methods in the Scrum camp and an over-enthusiasm for the Lean mantra of eliminating waste from the Kanban camp.
 Actually, I don’t like “eliminate waste” as a Lean Software Development mantra.
 It is too easily confused and taken up by folks who aren’t really clear what waste is.
 Not all planning is waste.
 Not all estimation is waste.
 It depends how you do it.